kribru/ica0002/backup_restore.md

     ansible-playbook infra.yaml

-Restore MySQL data from the backup:
+To restore MySQL data from the backup:

-Use these commands on the managed host:
+Use these commands on the managed host with Mysql(VM2):

     sudo -u backup duplicity --no-encryption restore rsync://kribru@backup.kify.ki//home/kribru/ /home/backup/restore/ sudo -u root mysql agama < /home/backup/restore/agama.sql

-add a few words here how the result of backup restore can be checked
+First line should say when the backup was done, second shouldn't show anything.

+Now if you check the Agama webpage, the data should be restored.

+---
 To Restore Influxdb data from the backup:

-Use these commands on the managed host:
+Use these commands on the managed host with InfluxDB(VM1):

     service telegraf stop
     influx -execute 'DROP DATABASE telegraf'
     influxd restore -portable -database telegraf /home/backup/influxdb

-To start the Telegraf service run:
+To start the Telegraf service:

-Use this command under the project directory:
+Run this command under the project directory:

     ansible-playbook infra.yaml